lskatz/mirror/index.markdown

 layout: default
 ---

-{% for item in site.data.navigation %}
+{% for item in site.data.navigation.main %}
   <a href="{{ item.url }}">{{ item.title }}</a>
 {% endfor %}